GOFUVI/hf_eolus_geo_tools/README.md

 After this step, you have a table of row-to-node links ready for analysis.
 For grid table structure and creation details, see [docs/grids.md].

+Accuracy and trade‑offs

+- Distance model: Mapping casts both geometries to Trino/Athena’s spherical geography and evaluates `ST_Distance` (great‑circle distance on a sphere with mean Earth radius).
+Implementations typically use the haversine or related spherical law‑of‑cosines formulation[\[5\]][5].
+- Expected error: Relative to ellipsoidal WGS84 geodesics (e.g., Karney/Vincenty), spherical great‑circle distances are usually very close for kilometer‑scale ranges — on the order of meters over ~10 km, and commonly below ~0.1% — but errors increase for very long paths and near the poles/antimeridian[\[6\]][6].
+- Why this choice: The spherical model is SIMD‑friendly and scales well to millions of row‑node checks inside Athena.
+The query first does a fast lat/lon window pre‑filter to minimize the number of `ST_Distance` evaluations, then applies the geodesic test.
+- Higher‑fidelity options: If you require ellipsoidal accuracy, compute distances outside Athena using a geodesic library (e.g., GeographicLib/Karney) or reduce the search radius while compensating with a denser grid.
+Treat this as a precision vs. throughput trade‑off.

 ### 4. Aggregation and Analysis

 *Scripts:* `scripts/aggregation/aggregate_core.sh` (core), with optional wrappers `aggregate_direction_wrapper.sh` (directional variables) and `aggregate_projection_wrapper.sh` (projection toward a point), plus `finalize_geoparquet.sh` to consolidate and add GeoParquet metadata.
 For full usage and options, see [docs/aggregation.md].